reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 }

 ````
 Here, we have overridden the `doFilterInternal()` and added our logic.
+In this case, the request will proceed in the filter chain only if the required header
-We can verify that this filter gets wired to our `SecurityConfiguration` class from the logs
+`X-Application-Name` is passed in the request.
+Also, we can verify that this filter gets wired to our `SecurityConfiguration` class from the logs

 ````text
 Will secure Ant [pattern='/library/**'] with [org.springframework.security.web.session.DisableEncodeUrlFilter@669469c9,